 Missable Items and Events

 Unlike many other games in the Final Fantasy series, Final Fantasy XII: The Zodiac Age has very little in the way of permanently missable content.
 While it is easy to skip past optional side quests, Espers, and hidden treasures during the main story, the game makes it simple to return to virtually every area at any time.
-There are no one-time dungeons, no timed events with permanent consequences, and no points of no return that lock you out of content.
+That said, there are a few exceptions worth knowing about, including a final point of no return once you board the Sky Fortress Bahamut.

 If you are the type of player who worries about missing something important, the good news is that you can relax.
 The sections below cover the few things worth being aware of, but none of them should cause any stress.